 That wouldn't be appropriate.

-There are a lot of factors that go into it, and uh uh not the least of which is you have to evaluate the good faith of the people who are seeking to question him.
+There are a lot of factors that go into it, and not the least of which is you have to evaluate the good faith of the people who are seeking to question him.

 Do you really have a chance of persuading them?

-The president of the United States says he never had that conversation with Comey.
+The President of the United States says he never had that conversation with Comey.

 Comey says that he did.